 Fort William and Lochaber are deservedly renowned for their outdoor activities.
 Find out what you can do and where to hire equipment at the Outdoor Capital of the UK website.

-There are regular buses from Fort William to Nevis Range.
+Buses between Fort William and Nevis Range/Spean Bridge can stop at Torlundy on request.
 Plan your journey at Traveline Scotland.

 Gateway to one of Scotland's iconic glens